mfroeling/QMRITools-website/pages/bids_entsuf.md

 Within `QMRITools` currently, four entities are used to indicate the subject, session, stack or repetition.
 Based on these values the software will know how to handle the data for further processing.

-- `sub-<name>`: The subject label which is an unique identifier for each subject.
+- `sub-<label>`: The subject label which is an unique identifier for each subject.
 All data of this subject should be contained within this subjects folder.
 - `ses-<index>`: The session label which can be repeated scans of the same protocol, for example for reproducibility studies
-- `stk-<index>`: For imaging extremities it is not uncommon to acquire the data in multiple stacks that have to be merged.
+- `chunk-<label>`: For imaging extremities it is not uncommon to acquire the data in multiple stacks/chunks that have to be merged.
 This label indicates the stack number.
-- `rep-<index>`: For muscle studies sometimes dynamic experiments are performed, e.g. the same data type but in different conditions (for example ankle flexion) within the same session.
-This label indicates the repetition description.
+- `acq-<label>`: For muscle studies sometimes dynamic experiments are performed, e.g. the same data type but in different conditions (for example ankle flexion) within the same session.
+This label indicates the repetition/acquistion description.

-## Suffixes: general

-MRI data can be stored as magnitude, phase, real or imaginary.
+- `part-<label>`: MRI data can be stored as magnitude, phase, real or imaginary.
 For each, a predefined suffix is given that can be used for any type of data.

-- `_`: magnitude
-- `_ph`: phase
-- `_real`: real
-- `_imag`: imaginary
+The label can be mag, phase, real, imag

 ## Suffixes: data type